MaSHt01/tfiltersPy/docs/source/index.rst

 - **Kalman Filtering:** Robust state estimation with uncertainty quantification.
 - **Particle Filtering:** Non-linear and non-Gaussian filtering methods.
 - **Distributed Computation:** Leveraging Dask for scalability.
-- **Uncertainty Quantification:** Built-in methods for assessing estimation confidence.
+- **Uncertainty Quantification:** Built-in methods for assessing estimation confidence [TODO]

 Installation
 ============

-Getting started with **tfilterspy** is as easy as pie (or Pi)! 🍰
+Getting started with **tfilterspy** is as easy as Pi ! 🍰

 No need for complicated rituals or secret handshakes—just open your terminal and run:

 .. code-block:: bash

-    pip install tfilterpy
+    pip install tfilterspy

 That’s it!
 In a flash, you’re all set to start filtering out the noise from your data.